COVID-19 FAQs for international students

 Find everything you need to know about life as an international student at UBC's Vancouver campus.

-You can also connect with an International Student Advisor for questions related to immigration, health insurance, and life as an international student in Canada.
+You can connect with International Student Advising for questions related to immigration, health insurance, and life as an international student in Canada.